SMR1-Dero/Dero-Project/README.txt

-The project is structured into four files(you can find this files in the HMI map and Static/Json mao):
+The project is structured into four files(you can find this files in the HMI map and Static/Json map):

 Vegetables_V4:
 This file contains various functions that can be used to filter data and calculate real-world coordinates.